SophieH93/myCookbook/README.md

 # **UX**
 ## Project Goals:
-make it a pitch e.g my awsome website

 The goal of this project is to create a site that implements the [CRUD](https://www.codecademy.com/articles/what-is-crud) functionality.
 The users who wish to avail of the site will be able to create their own **online Cookbook**,